adavarski/k3d-argo-vclusters-playground/README.md

 As we deployed an ingress controller via init demo script, we can use this to access the `vcluster`.

-This is absolut brilliant, as we can now order via git pull requests new cluster.
+We can now order via git pull requests new cluster.

 ### Accessing the vcluster

-I am going to use the `vcluster` cli here.
+We are going to use the `vcluster` cli here.
 But you could also get the `kubeconfig` from your Ops Team

 ```bash